-4 Glaringly Obvious Things to Change When Selling Your Home Podcast
+4 Glaringly Obvious Things to Change When Selling Your Home

-If you home is listed for $300,000 or more, your kitchen and bathroom counters should have some sort of stone counter top.
+If your home is listed for $300,000 or more, your kitchen and bathroom counters should have some sort of stone counter top.
 Some older homes may still have corian or formica countertops.
 If this is the case in your home, pick a neutral granite or quartz stone color for your counters.
-Or if you don’t want to pick it for the new homeowners, give them an allowance so they can pick their own.
+If you don’t want to pick it for the new homeowners, give them an allowance so they can pick their own.
 One homeowner provided samples of granite counters to show buyers the options they have before purchasing the home.